popphp/pop-bootstrap/README.md

 Console Access
 ==============

-The application comes with a simple console interface to assist with user and role management from the CLI as well.
+The application comes with a simple console interface to assist with user management from the CLI as well.
 The following commands are available:

 ```console